Project A18

 PhD topic(s)

-Luan Faris (University of Duisburg-Essen)
+Luan Farias (University of Duisburg-Essen)

 Delineating multiple stressor-response relationships at the individual level: A mechanistic modelling approach